Cognitive Behavioral Therapy for Substance Use Disorders & Addictions

 CBT focuses on the whole person, including their co-occuring issues (Anxiety, Depression) to achieve better, longer-term outcomes.

 We are some of the few providers in the state and within a small group in the entire country that have the unique training and experience to help people with their substance use disorder and other co-occurring issues concurrently.
-Our practice has multiple specialists who can collaborate to address a client's multiple needs, creating a support system that looks very different from the “traditional” addiction model - but can also incorporate those elements.

 Cognitive Behavioral Therapy is a science-backed therapy that helps people change in two primary ways: identifying unhelpful thought patterns and behaviors and helping people change how they respond to them - resulting in more helpful choices and day-to-day actions.
 Using CBT and a related form of therapy called Acceptance and Commitment Therapy (pronounced “Act”), our clients learn how to make more value-based long-term choices, rather than very of-the-moment or impulsive, emotionally based decisions.